tpiros/marklogic-jwt-authentication/README.md

 #Securing a REST API using JWT and marklogic

+> Please note that the project requires you to have Node.js v6 or above.

 ##Setup project
 Before setting up the project please make sure that the details in `settings.js` match the settings of your environment, if not, please update as necessary: